ML Tax Law |

 Box 3 Tax in the Netherlands: should you file the ‘Opgaaf Werkelijk Rendement’?

-If you have bank accounts, savings, investments, or rental properties in the Netherlands, you may be familiar with Box 3 taxation.
-Normally, the Dutch tax authorities (Belastingdienst) tax a deemed return on your assets instead of your actual income.
-However, following court rulings, taxpayers may now choose to report their actual returns instead.
-This can potentially lower your Box 3 tax liability.
-To facilitate this, the Dutch tax authorities introduced the Opgaaf Werkelijk Rendement (OWR) form.
-Starting July 2025, taxpayers will receive letters with the deemed return for a given tax year and the option to report their actual return.
-Filing the OWR is voluntary and must be done separately for each tax year.
-It is only worth filing if your actual return is lower than the deemed return.
+If you hold bank accounts, savings, investments, or rental properties in the Netherlands, you may be familiar with Box 3 taxation.
+Normally, the Dutch Tax Administration (Belastingdienst) taxes a deemed return on your assets rather than the actual income you earned.
+Following recent court rulings, taxpayers can choose to report their actual returns instead of the deemed return.
+Doing so can potentially reduce your Box 3 tax liability.
+To allow taxpayers to report actual returns, the Dutch Tax Administration introduced the Opgaaf Werkelijk Rendement (OWR) form.
+Starting July 2025, taxpayers began receiving letters with the deemed return for a given tax year, along with the option to report their actual return.

 Who can file?